molecule/molecule.github.io/index.md

         link: /project/good-person

 newsfeed:
     -
+        content: Submitted my first first-author paper! <a href="https://i.imgur.com/XAFRi0k.jpg">Had fun out celebrating with our whole lab (6 papers!!!) and some folks from Bjoern's lab.</a>
+        date: 21 Sept 2018
+    -
         content: Excited for my AR/VR class and my Questioning New Media class this semester!
         date: 29 Aug 2018